top of page

 At its core, my practice is about radical joy and liberation.
 Each piece reveals a process record as a roadmap to bridging the heart and mind.
 Stories contain emergent themes of our human experience on a micro and macro level engaged with the language of abstraction.
 Multivalent materiality, linguistic mark-making, biomorphic shapes, fractured planes, and experimentation celebrate the parallels between rigorous play and invention.
 As a practice of collective care, I employ layering, color, and scale to occupy and energize space with vibrancy.
 Layers of paint and other materials consider the tensions between space, perception, and belonging.
 My practice asks for a willingness to reconsider our relationship with the unknown and locate ourselves in the constellation of infinite possibilities.

-An active contributor to the arts community, Carew has served as a juror for Fuller Craft Museum and Gallery 263 and has presented lectures at Lesley University, the School of the Museum of Fine Arts at Tufts University, and The Art Complex Museum.
-She is the recipient of the James and Audrey Foster Prize (ICA Boston), Brother Thomas Fellowship, Blanche E. Colman Award, and St. Botolph Club Foundation Emerging Artist Award.
+An active contributor to the arts community, Carew has served as a juror for Fuller Craft Museum and Gallery 263 and has presented lectures at Lesley University, the School of the Museum of Fine Arts at Tufts University, The Art Complex Museum, and MassArt, and has mentored MFA candidates.
+Her work is held in the collections of the Harvard Art Museums, Boston Public Library, the U.S. Department of State Art in Embassies program, Google, and the Federal Reserve Bank of Boston, among others.
+She is the recipient of the James and Audrey Foster Prize (ICA Boston, 2023), Brother Thomas Fellowship (2023), and Blanche E. Colman Award (2022).

 Carew lives and works in Cambridge, Massachusetts.